saadnaveeddev/urdu-news-classification-using-transformers/README.md

 # Urdu News Classification with Transformers

 This repository contains a project focused on classifying Urdu news articles into various categories using transformers such as DistilBERT and CamemBERT.
-The project includes preprocessing of the data, training of models, and evaluation using various metrics like accuracy, confusion matrix, and ROC AUC curve.
+The project includes preprocessing of the data, training of models, and evaluation using various metrics like accuracy, confusion matrix, and ROC AUC curve

 ## Table of Contents